Department of English

 Bruce G Chabot, PHD, Lecturer of English, Department of English, PHD, Texas A&M University; MA, Texas A&M University; BA, Univ of Dallas

-Jennifer L Child, MA, Lecturer of English, Department of English, MA, Sam Houston State University; BA, Texas A&M University
+Jennifer L Child, MA, Senior Lecturer of English, Department of English, MA, Sam Houston State University; BA, Texas A&M University

 Marilyn Ruth Comer, MFA, Lecturer of English, Department of English, MFA, Sam Houston State University; BA, Univ of Texas-Arlington